Healthe-Matters Logo

 Essential health information from local experts

-Listen Up!
-Untreated Hearing Disorders Pose Serious Health Risk
+How Untreated Hearing Disorders Pose Serious Health Risks

-Listen Up!
-Untreated Hearing Disorders Pose Serious Health Risk
+How Untreated Hearing Disorders Pose Serious Health Risks

 With Audiologist Sharon Rende

-Communication disorders can affect people of all ages, from infants to the elderly.
-According to the Center for Hearing and Communication and the World Health Organization, hearing loss affects nearly 48 million Americans and more than 1.5 billion people globally.
-So for more than 90 years, we've celebrated Better Hearing and Speech Month each May to raise awareness and promote understanding about speech and hearing disorders, as well as encourage people to seek treatment.
+Communication disorders affect people of all ages, from infants to the elderly.
+And according to the Center for Hearing and Communication and the World Health Organization, hearing loss affects nearly 48 million Americans and more than 1.5 billion people globally.

 • Migraines